Home » Plastic Surgery Procedures » Breast Implant Removal

 Search our list of FAQs for the answers you are looking for.

 Breast explant surgery can be performed most commonly through an incision along the breast fold (the inframammary crease).
-The most technically demanding aspects of the surgery include decision for removal of the capsule (lining around the implant) and the approach to restoration of the soft tissue in the area.
-You should consider using a surgeon with experience and skilled in delicate technique to allow for the least impact on your tissue during surgery to facilitate the best conditions for healing.
-The most accurate pre operative consultations can best prepare you for your post surgical appearance and potential need for any additional revisional surgery.
+The most demanding aspects of surgery include the decision to remove the capsule (lining around the implant) and the approach to the restoration of the soft tissue in the area.
+You should consider selecting a surgeon with experience in these delicate techniques to allow for the best results.
+The most accurate pre-op consultations can prepare you for your post-op appearance and the potential need for additional revision surgery.

 Your appearance after surgery will depend significantly on how much of your current breast volume is tissue vs. implant.
 Your cup size may be significantly larger or smaller than your cup size before implants were placed.
-Women who had had several pregnancies may have less OR more breast tissue than at the time of augmentation.
-Women who are near or through menopause may have experienced volume changes in breast, more commonly larger than smaller.
-Patients who have had gradual weight gain may as well have more native breast volume.
-And removal of implants placed above vs. below the muscle can impact the shape after surgery.
-It is very common to have areas of the breast that have become thinner do to the weight and location of the implant, resulting in areas of depression and irregular contour when implants are removed.
-These factors will be discussed during your consultation so that you can have a reasonable idea of possible outcomes before your breast implant removal surgery.
+Women who have had several pregnancies may have less or more breast tissue than at the time of augmentation.
+Women who are near or through menopause may also experience volume changes in their breasts.
+These factors, along with whether your implants were placed above or below the muscle, can impact the shape of your breasts after explant surgery.
+It is very common to have areas of the breast that have become thinner due to the weight and location of the implant, resulting in areas of depression and irregular contour when implants are removed.
+Dr. Rudderman will discuss the most realistic outcome during your consultation so that you can have a reasonable idea of what to expect before your breast implant removal surgery.

-Yes, he performs all of his patient’s surgeries.
+Yes, Dr. Rudderman performs all of his patient’s surgeries.
 Many surgeons use assistants to suture or perform part of the operations.
 Dr. Rudderman performs the entire operation on every patient.
-You should ask during any consultation to know who will be your operating surgeon.
+You should ask during any consultation who your operating surgeon will be.

 All surgeries involve some discomfort.
 Dr. Rudderman is highly skilled and uses advanced techniques and refined instruments that minimize discomfort during his surgical procedures.
 Many patients will require pain medications for several days followed by Tylenol.
 Injections of anesthetic medications that act as nerve blocks also increase comfort following surgery.

-All of our surgeries are performed in a fully accredited surgery facility using state of the art technologies and a world-class staff with all the comfort and safety factors as a hospital surgery suite.
+Yes, all of our surgeries are performed in a fully accredited surgical facility using state-of-the-art technologies and a world-class staff, with all the comfort and safety measures you’d find in a hospital surgery suite.

-Breast Implant Removal surgeries are usually considered to be cosmetic procedures.
-Cosmetic procedures are not covered by insurance.
-There may be exceptions so you should check directly with your provider for this answer.
+Even when troubling symptoms are present that may point to breast implant illness, implant removal surgeries are considered cosmetic procedures and not covered by insurance.
+There may be exceptions, so you should check directly with your insurance provider for this answer.
+We also offer several financing options — contact our office for more information.

-You will need someone to drive you to your surgery, stay there and then drive you home and stay with you overnight after you have had anesthesia.
-Dr. Rudderman will advise you based on what you have had done and especially if you have small children.
+You will need someone to drive you to and from surgery and stay with you overnight due to the lingering effects of anesthesia.
+Dr. Rudderman will advise you based on your specific procedure, especially if you have small children.
 Your follow-up visit will usually be within 24 hours, and you will generally need to have someone drive you to this appointment.